nuwanwp/Certification/Manage Azure identities and governance.md

  - Licenses are not automatically provisioned when a new user is created in Microsoft Enterprise ID.
  - Each user in Microsoft Enterprise ID can have multiple licenses assigned to them, depending on the services and features they require access to
  - Policies can be used to enforce tags on resources.
+ - In policy definition The mode determines which resource types are evaluated for a policy definition.
+The supported modes are:
+ - 1. all: evaluate resource groups, subscriptions, and all resource types
+ - 2. indexed: only evaluate resource types that support tags and location
+- organization with strict compliance requirements and no hybrid identity - Federation with ADFS
+- Entra ID role
+- 1. Application Administrator	- Can create and manage all aspects of app registrations and enterprise apps.
+  2. Authentication Administrator - Can access to view, set and reset authentication method information for any non-admin user.
+  3. Conditional Access Administrator	 - Can manage Conditional Access capabilities.
+  4. Password Administrator	- Can reset passwords for non-administrators and Password Administrators.
+  5. User Administrator - 	Can manage all aspects of users and groups, including resetting passwords for limited admins.
+  6. Privileged Role Administrator -	Can manage role assignments in Microsoft Entra ID, and all aspects of Privileged Identity Management.